Evans Head Fishing Classic Rules

 COMPULSORY EVENT BREIFING

-Event briefing is held on the Friday 26th June 2020 at 7pm, ID Cards are available from 6pm, this briefing is compulsory for each team, not all competitors need to be there but a representative from each team minimum.
-If you are unable to attend, then a mini briefing will have to be listened to before commencing competition.
+Event briefing is held on the Friday 1st July 2022 at 7pm, ID Cards are available from 6pm, this briefing is compulsory for each team, not all competitors need to be there but a representative from each team minimum.
+If you are unable to attend, then when you collect your card please listen to officials for important information.
 It is important for people to attend to listen to what is going on at the event over the week.